SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 When factory got broken by comrad, eggs were shattered.
 When Rachel is loved less, the room smelt of eggs.

 Togetherness as manifest by eggs...
+But not necessarily positive.

+- CA twins as "two-egged"

+- CG "eggs" were broken but omlet was burnt (having achived no avail) when Comrad Pile brought down the picle factory

 - AC Black Cats as Holes; Death as Holes.
 Black associated with God of Retrobution.
 Holes as retrobution.
-- CG "eggs" were broken but omlet was burnt (having achived no avail) when Comrad Pile brought down the picle factory: eggs here breaking broken means that traditional orders broke
+: eggs here breaking broken means that traditional orders broke

 ## Defluffifying
 CHOSEN THESIS CLAIM